MiczFlor/RPi-Jukebox-RFID/docs/WLAN-ACCESS-POINT.md

 ```
 If yes, you can also try to hook
 up a device with the network already.
-See if you can find `jukebox` as a wifi network.
+See if you can find `jukebox` as a WiFi network.

 If that works, all is well.
 Stop the `hostapd` daemon with `Ctrl&C`.